 Lego Rock Band: "Let's Dance"...in a segment complete with his own Lego avatar

 Rock Opera: 1.
-Outside, which is much more specific about its storyline and characters than his concept albums.
+Outside is much more specific about its storyline and characters than his concept albums.

 The Rock Star: A perfectReal Life example — his exploration of the trope, particularly with the Ziggy Stardust persona, helped pave the path to him living it as completely as anyone ever has.
 A critic interviewed for the Biography episode on Bowie actually argues (though not in tropes) that he is the Trope Codifier.

 Scenery Porn: His rock-meets-theater aesthetic made him one of the first to use this in concerts.
 The first two examples below are Great Balls of Fire without the flame.

 The "Hunger City" set of the 1974 Diamond Dogs Tour was not only elaborate, but hid all the musicians and backup singers from view.
 The second half of the tour dropped this, in part because it was just too expensive.

 The stage of the Glass Spider Tour of 1987 was dominated by an 80-foot-tall representation of the titular creature; Bowie made his grand entrance in a chair that descended from its belly.